legendu-net/blog/en/content/2019-12-25-trust-a-jupyterlab-notebook.markdown

 There are currently 2 ways to trust a notebook.
-First, you can trust a notebook via command-line.
+First, you can trust (multiple) notebooks via command-line.

     :::bash
     jupyter trust path_to_notebook.ipynb